 In June of 2012, Ms. Flaminio participated alongside Dr. Bernice Sandler, women’s running activist Kathrine Switzer, and other national leaders at a Washington, D.C. forum held by the National Women’s Hall of Fame marking the 40th anniversary of the passage of Title IX, the legislation which established gender equality in sports.
 Not coincidentally, the 2012 Boston Marathon also marked the 40th anniversary of the first official female entrants in the celebrated race.

-She has represented the Boston Athletic Association on numerous occasions at the Ohme-Hochi Marathon in Japan, an important cultural and athletic exchange race to the Boston Marathon, at the 2012 London Summer Olympics, and at other athletic events and symposiums.
+She has represented the Boston Athletic Association on numerous occasions at the Ohme-Hochi Marathon in Japan, an important cultural and athletic exchange race to the Boston Marathon, at the 2012 London Summer Olympics, the Kosice Peace Marathon, and at other athletic events and symposiums.

 With a rich knowledge of the B.A.A. and an appreciation for its history, Flaminio is committed to maintaining the Boston Marathon as one of the pre-eminent road races in the world.
 In her 18 years with the B.A.A.
 Board of Governors, Flaminio has worked to strengthen the B.A.A. as an organization and to solidify the long-term financial security of the Boston Marathon, thus enabling the continued expansion of its athletic and community programming.
 In fact, she has been at the forefront in expanding the B.A.A.’s community effort which has resulted in a health and wellness initiative within Boston Public Schools.